Syl-Ying/ShareRide/README.md

-# Shujie Ying - Option 1
+# Sylvia Ying - Option 1

 ## How to Run the Program